pranshukas/Drum-Kit/README.md

 #  🥁 Drum-Kit

-A Digital Drum Kit that allows the user to play Drum Sounds when pressing down on corresponding key.
+A Digital Drum Kit that allows the user to play Drum Sounds when pressing down the corresponding key.

 ## Deployment